Janine Israel, Emily Wind, Gabrielle Jackson, Caitlin Cassidy, Rick Goodman, Molly Glassey, Alyx Gorman and Cait Kelly

 It’s a truth universally unacknowledged that in winter, the ocean temperature in Sydney is often warmer than the air (and certainly warmer than the inside of our poorly insulated homes).
 So when the days turn crisp and the tourists dissipate, I like to squeeze into my swimming wetsuit and neoprene bathing cap, pop in my earplugs (to stave off surfer’s ear) and slide into one of the city’s 30 or so ocean pools, which extend from Palm beach in the north to Cronulla in the south.

-There’s the initial hit of numbness as you break the glassy surface, then an inner warmth envelops as you out stretch out into the water, nothing but seagrass or sand or a straight black line beneath you.
+There’s the initial hit of numbness as you break the glassy surface, then an inner warmth envelops as you stretch out into the water, nothing but seagrass or sand or a straight black line beneath you.
 Afterwards you feel cleansed, reset, superhuman.

 Janine Israel